 The Special Needs Adventure Playground has been running successfully in Cannock, Staffordshire since June 2003.
 Complete with outdoors adventure play equipment, including an aerial runway, cycle track with specially adapted bikes, a sand pit (with diggers), a sensory garden, a trampoline, an indoors soft play area, craft room and a multi-sensory room it is the only one of its kind in the Chase and West Midlands areas.

-SI Cannock donated over £500 to support the work of this charity this year.
+SI Cannock donated over £500 to support the work of this charity in 2016.

 In addition SI Cannock continues to support the work of: